sncfl/netex/documentation/03_data_organisation.md

 - XML filenames remain **operator-neutral**.
 - Operator information must appear only inside the XML data (e.g. `OperatorRef`, `AuthorityRef`), never in filenames.

-If multiple operators publish their own ZIP archives:
+If multiple operators publish their own publication bundles (ZIP archives):

 - The **ZIP filename** may include operator information.
 - The XML filenames **inside** the ZIP must remain stable and operator-neutral.